Originally published Sept 21, 2022

-That being said, not everyone understands the term "inbound marketing strategy."
-This is why 57% of small to medium-sized business owners don't have a marketing strategy.
-If you don't have a marketing plan and aren't sure where to start, we've highlighted six steps here that can help you create a comprehensive inbound marketing plan for your consulting agency.
+That being said, not everyone understands the term "inbound marketing strategy" or how to start a successful plan.
+If you don't have a digital marketing plan and aren't sure where to start, we've highlighted six steps here that can help you create a comprehensive inbound marketing plan for your consulting agency.

 1. Begin With a SWOT Analysis

-Insights from customers should lead to an in-depth assessment of the company's operations.
+Insights from customers should lead to an in-depth assessment of your company's operations.
 Start with business statistics for your area and industry online.

 Business owners can glean information about the number of enterprises in a certain industry, the specific number of workers, typical wages, typical family income, and more.
 Look for resources about market valuations, market potential, and market opportunities, as well.
 This research helps you identify your company's place in the industry and the potential market share you may capture.